Skip to main content

 Bottom ash can also be used for the manufacture of lightweight aggregate blocks, however the quantities required for economic operation make this feasible only for large, power generation scale operations.

 Fly ash, collected from flue gas filters, however, should be treated with more caution.
-Any heavy metals present tend to be concentrated in the fly ash and as very little is generally produced compared with bottom ash it is should not be used as a fertilizer.
+Any heavy metals present tend to be concentrated in the fly ash and as very little is generally produced compared with bottom ash it should not be used as a fertilizer.

 Tools & Resources